CrimeOwl AI logoCrimeOwl AI

 Lead #3

-On June 5, 2011, Joe Matthew Constance allegedly forced his way into his estranged wife's home in Calcasieu Parish, Louisiana, threatened and assaulted multiple occupants, then located and shot his estranged wife to death before fleeing.
-Constance was charged with first-degree murder, aggravated assault, and aggravated burglary but evaded arrest and remains a fugitive.
-The FBI is seeking information on his whereabouts, with a reward of up to $30,000 for tips leading to his capture.
+On June 5, 2011, Joe Matthew Constance allegedly forced his way into his estranged wife's home in Calcasieu Parish, Louisiana, threatened and assaulted multiple occupants, then shot and killed his estranged wife before fleeing.
+Constance, a convicted felon, remains a fugitive and was federally charged with unlawful flight to avoid prosecution in 2014.
+The case remains open with a $30,000 reward for information leading to his arrest.

 Case